If there’s one word I’d describe Ryan, my late husband, it would be “Adventurer” or “Wanderer”.

 Lessons from the Salvation Mountain

 The iconic message written in bold pink and red letters spell “GOD IS LOVE” across the mountain face, crowned by a white cross.
+This simple, repeating message “God Is Love” radiates from every angle.

 The red heart: A massive heart with the Sinner’s Prayer: “Say Jesus I’m a sinner please come upon my body and into my heart.”